 - 1. Warning: Notice, in writing, that the student is violating or has violated institutional rules and that continuation or repetition of similar misconduct, within a prescribed period of time, may be cause for further disciplinary action and more severe sanctions. - 2.
 Restitution or Reimbursement: Restitution or Reimbursement for damage to or misappropriation of property or for personal injury costs. - 3.
 Fine: Monetary penalty appropriate to the severity of the offense. - 4.
 Mandatory Community Work: Assigned campus and/or community service appropriate to the offense. - 5.
-Health and Counseling Referrals: Mandatory workshop for alcohol or drug-related misconduct; of personal counseling referral. - 6.
-Restriction or Revocation of Privileges: Restriction or revocation of certain student privileges for a specified period of time.
+Health and Counseling Referrals: Mandatory alcohol and drug awareness education. - 6.
+Restriction or Revocation of Privileges: Restriction or revocation of certain student privileges for a specified period of time. - 7.
+Residence Hall Social Probation: Warning that further violations of residence hall guidelines will result in further disciplinary action.

-- 7. Residence Hall Social Probation: Warning that further violations of residence hall guidelines will result in further disciplinary action. - 8.
-Disciplinary Probation (Citizenship Probation): Warning that further violation of specified regulations within the probationary period are likely to result in more severe disciplinary sanctions being adjudicated by a higher level of administration.
+8. Disciplinary Probation (Citizenship Probation): Warning that further violation of specified regulations within the probationary period are likely to result in more severe disciplinary sanctions being adjudicated by a higher level of administration.